Autism and Behavioural Science Program (Postgraduate) (C405)

 - detail-oriented

-- Full-time and part-time faculty who have extensive experience in ABA, IBI and ASD.
+- This program is taught by both full- and part-time professors who have extensive experience in ABA, IBI and ASD.

-- Well-established relationships with agencies providing services for individuals with a diagnosis of autism.
+- Our program is highly regarded in the sector.
+We have well-established relationships with agencies across the GTA who provide services for individuals with a diagnosis of autism.

 Your Field Education Options

-Each field experience opportunity in George Brown's Autism and Behavioural Science Program has been designed to reinforce classroom theory within an actual setting where students could ultimately find work.
+George Brown's Autism and Behavioural Science program has been designed to provide you with meaningful hands-on experiences within settings where you could ultimately find work.

-In semester 1, the field placement experience is three weeks long.
-During that time, students will visit an agency partner (e.g., ABA centre, school, residential home, daycare settings, etc.) to observe an individual with autism.
+The field placement experience in semester 1 is three weeks long.
+During that time, you will visit an agency partner (e.g., ABA centre, school, residential home, daycare setting, etc.) to observe an individual with autism.

 Program Learning Outcomes